Hornet Nest Removal

 Why Choose Our Hornet Nest Removal Service

 Sterling Pest Control uses EPA registered insecticides applied with calibrated sprayers, dusters, and foggers designed for targeted nest treatment.
-We select products based on nest location, colony size, and proximity to children, pets, and sensitive areas.
-Our technicians wear full protective suits, veils, gloves, and respirators on every hornet nest removal call.
+We select effective products based on nest location, colony size, and proximity to children, pets, and sensitive areas.
+Our technicians wear full protective suits, veils, gloves, mask, and respirators on every hornet nest removal call.

 We also stand behind our work.
 Each completed removal includes a written guarantee and a scheduled follow up inspection.
 Our pest control operators seal entry points with professional sealant, caulk, and mesh screen to block hornets from recolonizing the same spot.
 You get a thorough, documented service from a trusted local company that treats hornet nest removal as the serious, hazardous work it is.
+We review each job, address every concern well, and maintain high standards throughout.

 Signs You Need Hornet Nest Removal

 Hornet nest removal is the right call when you notice any of these five warning signs on your property.
 Waiting makes the problem worse.
 Colonies grow fast, and aggressive hornets become more territorial as the nest expands.
+Check your property regularly, look for these indicators, and take action before getting stung.

 Buzzing Sounds Inside Walls or Ceilings: An audible buzz or hum coming from behind drywall, inside a soffit, or above a ceiling tile means hornets have colonized a void in your structure.
 These hidden nests are particularly hazardous because the colony can chew through drywall and enter living spaces.
+Understand that a suspected nest behind walls demands immediate professional attention.

 Aggressive Hornet Behavior Near People: Hornets that dive, circle, or sting unprovoked are defending a nearby nest.
 Territorial behavior intensifies as the colony grows through summer and into early fall.
 Children and pets face the highest risk in yards with active nests.
+Get rid of the threat with year-round vigilance.

 Our Hornet Nest Removal Process

 Step 1: Inspection and Nest Identification A certified technician arrives and conducts a full property inspection.
 We locate every active nest, identify the hornet species, assess colony size, and document entry points.
 Proper identification determines the treatment method.
 Bald faced hornets, European hornets, and yellow jackets each require different approaches.
+We recommend calling early because waiting too long allows known colonies to grow.

 Step 2: Safety Preparation The technician suits up in a full protective suit with veil, gloves, and respirator.
 We establish a safety perimeter around the nest area and advise residents to vacate the immediate zone during treatment.
 Pets go indoors.
+This level of preparation is needed to create safe conditions for everyone.

 Brands We Use